mkandziora/plantastic/research.md

 permalink: /research/
 ---

-### Development of programming tools and scripts for macroevolutionary research
+### Development of workflows and tools for macroevolutionary research

-Currently, I develop a [python tool](https://github.com/McTavishLab/physcraper) to easily and automatic update phylogenies for a group of interest.
-This allows to use up-to-date phylogenies for further comparative methods used to study the diversiciation of lineages and the relations to ecological niches, biogeography and traits.
+I develop tools and workflows to increase reproducibility in research.
+Phylogenetic relationships of species are important if we want to study the diversification of lineages and the relations to ecological niches, biogeography and traits.
+I developed a tool to [automatically update alignments based on custom sampling strategies](https://github.com/blubbundbla/PhylUp/tree/master).
+Colleagues and me also developed a [python tool](https://github.com/McTavishLab/physcraper) to easily and automatic update phylogenies using OpenTreeOfLife.
+Currently under development are workflows to analyze the climatic conditions of areas.

+### Radiations in tropical alpine regions

+Past and current changes in the environment are influencing diversification.
+How diversification differs between two separate but similar environments is the focus of my current work.
+Together with colleagues, we focus on Asteraceae lineages across tropical alpine regions of South America and East Africa to understand how past climatic changes and mountain building processes drive diversification.

 ### Evolution of *Erica*